cchitsiang/awesome-stars/topics.md

 - [fiatrete/OpenDAN-Personal-AI-OS](https://github.com/fiatrete/OpenDAN-Personal-AI-OS) - OpenDAN is an open source Personal AI OS , which consolidates various AI modules in one place for your personal use.
 - [TransformerOptimus/SuperAGI](https://github.com/TransformerOptimus/SuperAGI) - &lt;⚡️&gt; SuperAGI - A dev-first open source autonomous AI agent framework.
 Enabling developers to build, manage & run useful autonomous agents quickly and reliably.
 - [Josh-XT/AGiXT](https://github.com/Josh-XT/AGiXT) - AGiXT is a dynamic AI Automation Platform that seamlessly orchestrates instruction management and complex task execution across diverse AI providers.
 Combining adaptive memory, smart features, and a v
-- [StanGirard/quivr](https://github.com/StanGirard/quivr) - Dump all your files and thoughts into your private GenerativeAI Second Brain and chat with it
+- [StanGirard/quivr](https://github.com/StanGirard/quivr) - 🧠 Dump all your files and thoughts into your private GenerativeAI Second Brain and chat with it 🧠
 - [webwhiz-ai/webwhiz](https://github.com/webwhiz-ai/webwhiz) - WebWhiz allows you to create an AI chatbot that knows everything about your product and can instantly respond to your customer's queries.
 - [Cormanz/smartgpt](https://github.com/Cormanz/smartgpt) - A program that provides LLMs with the ability to complete complex tasks using plugins.
 - [paulpierre/RasaGPT](https://github.com/paulpierre/RasaGPT) - 💬 RasaGPT is the first headless LLM chatbot platform built on top of Rasa and Langchain.
 Built w/ Rasa, FastAPI, Langchain, LlamaIndex, SQLModel, pgvector, ngrok, telegram
 - [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) - Stable Diffusion web UI
 - [Significant-Gravitas/Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT) - An experimental open-source attempt to make GPT-4 fully autonomous.
 - [alexrozanski/LlamaChat](https://github.com/alexrozanski/LlamaChat) - Chat with your favourite LLaMA models in a native macOS app
-- [micro/services](https://github.com/micro/services) - Real World Micro Services
 - [PrefectHQ/marvin](https://github.com/PrefectHQ/marvin) - A batteries-included library for building AI-powered software
 - [jtmuller5/The-HustleGPT-Challenge](https://github.com/jtmuller5/The-HustleGPT-Challenge) - Building Startups with an AI Co-Founder
 - [civitai/civitai](https://github.com/civitai/civitai) - A repository of models, textual inversions, and more